Ecommerce Fulfilment Guide

 - Packing materials and boxes (sometimes plain, standard packing materials are free of cost, but you may have to pay for storing custom branded boxes)

 - Kitting (assembling items ordered in a special way)

 - Shipping (postage)

-When an ecommerce business hits a certain point of growth, they will either work with a 3PL or invest in the infrastructure, facilities, equipment, and workforce to handle order fulfillment themselves.
-The 3PL option is the easy choice for brands that didn’t start their ecommerce business to become a fulfillment logistics experts and allows them to focus on marketing, enhancing their products, and ultimately getting more customers.
+When an ecommerce business hits a certain point of growth, they will either work with a 3PL or invest in the infrastructure, facilities, equipment, and workforce to handle order fulfilment themselves.
+The 3PL option is the easy choice for brands that didn’t start their ecommerce business to become a fulfilment logistics experts and allows them to focus on marketing, enhancing their products, and ultimately getting more customers.

 Brands also don’t have to worry about the capital expenditures including purchasing land, leasing a warehouse, buying shelving units, pallet racks, forklifts, conveyors, technology, and packing supplies, or paying taxes, utilities, office supplies, staff wages, benefits, workers’ comp, liability insurance, and more.

 Amazon FBA fees

 FBA is notorious for its fees and high fulfilment costs to the seller.
 Amazon charges all sellers 15% of the product’s selling price on each product sold, regardless of the fulfilment method.
 Outside of the seller fee, there are FBA inventory storage fees: monthly inventory storage (per cubic foot) and long-term storage (per cubic foot) for 181 to 365 days as well as over 365 days.